computationalstylistics/word_frequencies/code_for_improved_frequencies.md

 ```

 Word vectors should follow now.
-[The code will be updated sooner, nonetheless the final result can be retrieved from the same GitHub repository containing 100 English novels:]
+[The code will be updated sooner, nonetheless the final result can be retrieved from the same GitHub repository containing 100 English novels (link posted above):]

 ``` R